-Summer Writing Institute participants are academically motivated students who have a particular interest in writing.
-They have mastered basic writing skills and want to learn the nuances of sophisticated rhetoric, narrative, or poesy.
-They often excel in their high school courses that require writing.
+Summer Writing Institute participants are academically motivated students who have a foundation in basic writing skills and are interested in improving their writing and analytical or creative skills.
 They come from both public and private institutions and represent a range of educational experiences.

 Does the SWI admit exceptional students with excellent academic records who have not completed the 10th grade?